 It is possible to import the aseg and aparc data from the FreeSurfer-processed group data.
 To do so, press the Generate Stats Data Tables button.
 This will run the FreeSurfer utilities asegstats2table and aparcstats2table on your group data.
 Upon completion (you should see the progress in the terminal screen), you should see a number of options listed under the Stats Data Import drop down menu.
+Hold down the Stats Data Import button to scroll through and select a file.
 Within that menu, you can select aseg.volume.
 Upon doing so, the volumetric data for various subcortical structures are displayed.
 You could choose for example Left-Lateral-Ventricle, then click Add Selection to Data Table.
 Upon doing so, it will appear in the Discrete and Continuous Factors display of the Data Table View.
 Left-Lateral-Ventricle is now available as a possible factor in your analysis (Left-Hippocampus and Right-Hippocampus were imported from aseg.volume in this manner).
 If you select Left-Lateral-Ventricle in the Data Table View, then the volumetric data for all the subjects is plotted.
 You can look for patterns or outliers.
 If you suspect an outlier, right-click on that point in the scatter-plot.
 You can then either exclude that subject, or examine it in TkMedit to check for possible problems in the original scan data.
 Lastly, you can save this newly imported data (in this case, Left-Lateral-Ventricle) to your qdec.table.dat file by selecting Save Data Table from the File menu (but don't do this for the tutorial).

 When you click-over to the Design tab your discrete (gender) and continuous (age, Left-Hippocampus, Right-Hippocampus and Left-Lateral-Ventricle) factors should appear.

 You can select up to four factors in the Design tab to regress against.
 For the tutorial data, you could select age (or Left-Hippocampus, as long as just one continuous factor is selected).
 The Nuisance Factor menu in Design tab allows selection of any number of continuous variables of which will be treated as nuisance variables in the GLM (contrast matrix will have value '0' for these).
-For simplicity in this example, choose only age in the Continuous variables menu, leaving the Measure, Smoothing and Hemisphere in the Measure (Dependent Variable) menu at the top of the page at their defaults (thickness, 10mm, and lh).
+For simplicity in this example, choose only age (click on it in the menu under “Continuous” window) in the Continuous variables menu, leaving the Measure, Smoothing and Hemisphere in the Measure (Dependent Variable) menu at the top of the page at their defaults (thickness, 10mm, and lh).
 Before you click the Analyze button you will want to name your Design, something like 'lh-thickness-age-fwhm10', and enter that into the Design Name text entry box at the top of the window.
 Now click the Analyze button and the stats-engine will begin processing, executing the mri_glmfit executable.
 Upon clicking Analyze, the terminal will display the output of this processing.
 Also, progress information is shown in the bottom bar of the Qdec application.
 An analysis may take a minute or two.

 Once the analysis is complete (taking up to several minutes for a large subject set), you can click the Display tab and the fsaverage inflated surface will appear in the display window.
 You will see a list of questions summarizing the various analyses that were completed.